brooth/jeta-site/mysite/home/markdown/collectors.md

     <h2>Jeta Collectors</h2>
 </div>

-*Jeta Collectors* allow you to, well, collect scattered types in your project.
+Well, *Jeta Collectors* allow you to "collect" scattered types in your project.
 Let's get through with an example.
 Assume we have an *EventManager* that receives events outside and invokes appropriate handlers:

     :::java
     interface EventHandler {